UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week03/lecture02p1.md

 notes:
 We have to think a little bit about how our data represents reality *and* how it is represented on disk.

-for example, both spatial data like that on a map and data that we use to compare salaries for example, are numerical data - we have lat/long and data value combinations for geographic data and numbers for salaries, but there is something fundementally different about how we would represent these two datasets on a visualization
+for example, both spatial data like that on a map and data that we use to compare salaries for example, are numerical data - we have lat/long and data value combinations for geographic data and numbers for salaries, but there is something fundamentally different about how we would represent these two datasets on a visualization

-Similarly for categorical data like with an organization, network, or a tree -- this data is much different than a table of categorical occurances.
+Similarly for categorical data like with an organization, network, or a tree -- this data is much different than a table of categorical occurrences.

 ---